Small-scale proxies for large-scale Transformer training instabilities: Results

 Figure~\ref{fig:epsdata2} expands on this result by illustrating the grad and update RMS throughout training at the largest scale and learning rate we test.
 When the grad RMS reaches $\epsilon$, the update RMS becomes small.
 Figure~\ref{fig:epsdata} presents data from an analogous experiment at many different scales and LRs, demonstrating that this issue is most apparent for the larger models and LRs we test.

 Although we identified the instability above by empirically measuring the scaling behavior of the gradients, a mechanistic explanation exists.
-As learning rate increases, so does the parameter RMS.
-A larger parameter RMS leads to a larger RMS for the features output by each Transformer block.
-Then, the overall output RMS in turn increases with depth due to residual connections.
-The overall effect is that for larger networks and learning rates, the Transformer output RMS entering the final layernorm will grow.
+For larger networks and learning rates, the Transformer output RMS entering the final layernorm may grow.
 Since the layernorm gradients are scaled by the inverse of their input RMS, the gradient received by the Transformer will shrink.
 Refer to Appendix~\ref{app:norm} for a more detailed discussion.